camerond/camerondaigle/posts/three-types-of-meetings.md

 It can be a good idea to scope a Feedback Meeting's invite list to be an entire team – for example, we have a weekly Design Crit to which all designers are invited – or around some other easy-to-grok rationale.
-Then, once the meeting's rolling, it's impertive that the presenter (or facilitator) is proactively making sure everyone is heard and is given a chance to meaningfully contribute.
+Then, once the meeting's rolling, it's imperative that the presenter (or facilitator) is proactively making sure everyone is heard and is given a chance to meaningfully contribute.

 ### Feedback Meetings: The Power Dynamic